Terms & Conditions

 (4) An entrepreneur has to pay interest on money debts during the delay at 9 percentage points above the base rate.
 However, we reserve the right to claim higher damage caused by default against an entrepreneur.

 (5) An entrepreneur only has a right to offset if his counterclaims, with which he would like to offset, are undisputed or have been legally established.

 (6) Within Europe we offer free delivery and return.
 Deliveries to UK will be charged with 16€ and return is not included.
 We use the Incoterm FCA for shipment.

 - 4 Regulations on delivery and transfer of risk

-(1) Unless we expressly state otherwise in the product description, the delivery time for the goods is 5 days.
+(1) Unless we expressly state otherwise in the product description, the delivery time for the goods within 1-6 days.
 In the case of payments in advance, the period begins when the transferring bank has issued the payment order, in other cases on the day after the conclusion of the contract and ends with the expiry of the last day of the period.

 (2) If the customer chooses to pay by PayPal or in advance, the goods will only be sent after receipt of payment.

 (3) If the customer is a consumer, the risk of accidental loss and accidental deterioration of the item will not be transferred until the item is handed over to the customer.